Civil Defence Corps

 The Civil Defence Corps (CDC) was a civilian volunteer organisation established in Great Britain in 1949 to mobilise and take local control of the affected area in the aftermath of a major national emergency, principally envisaged as being a Cold War nuclear attack.
 By March 1956, the Civil Defence Corps had 330,000 personnel.
-It was stood down in Great Britain in 1968, although two Civil Defence Corps still operate within the British Isles, namely the Isle of Man Civil Defence Corps and the unrelated Civil Defence Ireland in the Republic of Ireland.
-Many other countries maintain a national Civil Defence Corps, usually having a wide brief for assisting in large scale civil emergencies such as flood, earthquake, invasion, or civil disorder.
+It was stood down in Great Britain in 1968.
+Many other countries maintain a national Civil Defence Corps, including the Isle of Man Civil Defence Corps and the Civil Defence Ireland in the Republic of Ireland.
+These corps usually have a wide brief for assisting in large scale civil emergencies such as flood, earthquake, invasion, or civil disorder.

-The unit has now been re-established.
-The Joint Civil Aid Corps – a voluntary Civil Defence (Emergency Support) organisation.
-Its concept is to provide opportunities to learn and train in skills to support communities and professional services during emergencies.
-There are three elements to the Joint Civil Aid Corps (JCAC):

-The Civil Aid Volunteer Corps (CAVC).
-The Community Resilience Volunteers (CRVs).
-The Civil Cadet Corps (CCC).

 Organisation

 Although under the authority of the Home Office, with a centralised administrative establishment, the corps was administered locally by Corps Authorities.
 In general every county was a Corps Authority, as were most county boroughs in England and Wales and large burghs in Scotland.
 The CDC was never established in Northern Ireland.
 Each Corps Authority established its own Division of the corps.

 Each division was divided into several sections: